Grandma’s Rugelach Recipe

 Some history of rugelach cookies

-They’re typically made with a filling of nuts, cinnamon, raisins, chocolate or fruit preserves.
+They’re typically made with a filling of nuts, cinnamon, raisins, chocolate chips or fruit preserves.
+(Raspberry jam rugelach is another one of my favorites.)
 However, some chefs experiment with savory rugelach filling.
 (You might even find a smoked salmon and cream cheese rugelach!)

 Grandma’s Rugelach Recipe